 - Parental choice in relation to choice of school, having regard for the characteristic spirit of the school.

-- Respect for the diversity of beliefs, languages and traditions in society.
+- Respect for the diversity of all beliefs & none, languages and traditions in society.

 Presentation Secondary School, Wexford is a Catholic school, rooted in the ideals of its founder, Venerable Nano Nagle.
 As a school rooted in Catholic educational values, we expect nothing but excellence from ourselves as educators and ask the same of our students.
 We strive to be faithful to the founding intention of Venerable Nano Nagle and to the implications of what it means to be a Catholic school in today’s society.
 Therefore, Gospel values and the celebration of our ethos forms and informs how we treat all, Catholic and non-Catholic, within our school community.